Nirgundi Seeds | Sambhalu Beej | Chaste Seeds | Nirgund

 -

-Use an airtight container after opening
+Keep it in an airtight container after opening.

 -